-So far from a coast, one might not expect to find a thriving, competitive, and delicioussushi scene in a city like Kansas City.
+So far from the coast, one might not expect to find a thriving, competitive, and delicioussushi scene in a city like Kansas City.
 But, as often when one makes assumptions, one would be wrong.
 If you’re looking for the best sushi in Kansas City, then look no further.

 There are options in our great city for sushi-lovers and beginners alike.
 Whether you want a classic taste of sliced sashimi, creative and delightful rolls, hand-rolled maki, or a taste of the beers and sakis of Japan, Kansas City can deliver.
 I’ve narrowed it down to my five favorites, but it wasn’t easy!

 Top Five Sushi Restaurants in Kansas City

 Narrowing the sushi options in this town down to just five of the best sushi places in Kansas City was tough.
 I feel compelled to disclaim that this is only a tiny taste of what Kansas City has to offer its residents in the way of knowledgeably-crafted and fresh sushi.
 One of the beautiful things about a city this size is that it’s always ebbing and flowing – new options and vivid locales arise to surprise us all the time!
 This list is to get you started exploring KC’s sushi scene.
 This review is also entirely subjective for my whims and tastes and in no particular order.

-Quickly becoming a downtown staple, Nara sits minutes from the Sprint Center, and directly off the Streetcar Route.
+Quickly becoming a downtown staple, Nara sits minutes from the Sprint Center and directly off the Streetcar Route.
 I love Nara for it’s trendy, American-fusion vibe, energized atmosphere, and their delicious Nara roll.
-You can’t go wrong on their sushi menu.
+You can’t go wrong with their sushi menu.
 They have lovely sushi classics, sashimi, and creative rolls like their alligator roll!
 Also an excellent choice for lunch or Happy Hour (Service Industry Night is Tuesday!), Nara is a superb spot for sushi-lovers and those just dipping their toes in.

-I’d order: A Nara roll, a Sexy Mama roll, and the Congo-Kai sushi (because eating conch which makes me feel like I’m in the Florida Keys!)
+I’d order: A Nara roll, a Sexy Mama roll, and the Congo-Kai sushi (because eating conch makes me feel like I’m in the Florida Keys!)